 In November 2014, the Department for Education outlined that all schools must promote ‘British Values’ and produced advice for doing so through social, moral, spiritual and cultural education (SMSC).

-For a school to be judged as outstanding there must be evidence of high quality teaching and learning which effectively promotes British Values throughout the school.
+Schools must show high quality teaching and learning which effectively promotes British Values throughout the school.
 School is well placed in this regard as the promotion of social, moral, spiritual and cultural development is already very much at the heart of our school’s mission statement.